-Puns and sexual jokes: there are a number of puns in Shakespeare’s text, many sexual.
+Puns and sexual jokes: There are a number of puns in Shakespeare’s text, many sexual.
 Shakespeare wrote marvellously for the both upper and lower classes so he used a lot of low brow humour as well as beautiful poetry.
-Often as you find the meaning of words and thoughts the sexual connotations and puns get revealed.
+Often, as you find the meaning of words and thoughts the sexual connotations and puns are revealed.

-Antithesis: this is a crucial component of speaking Shakespeare.
+Antithesis: This is a crucial component of speaking Shakespeare.
 Antithesis simply means opposition or contrast.
-Shakespeare uses this device a throughout his plays.
-He juxtaposes one idea against another.
-It is used for poetical purposes, yet it also helps characters come to decisions and make strong arguments.
+Shakespeare juxtaposes one idea against another for poetical purposes, yet it also helps characters come to decisions and make strong arguments.
 It is also important for clarity and storytelling.
-His most famous line, ‘To be, or not to be, that is the question’ is in its self an antithetical line.
-Hamlet debates whether to live or to die, two very different choices.
+‘To be, or not to be, that is the question’ is in its self an antithetical line.
+Hamlet debates whether to live or to die: two very different choices.

 The Creative Work